maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 - **Since strings are immutable, they do not have the modification issue as with slices**
 - However, a string is a sequence of bytes
-- A UTF8 code-point can be 1 to 4 bytes
+- A UTF8 code-point (Rune) can be 1 to 4 bytes
   - When dealing with non-english languages and emojis, this can be an issue
   - **We can break the code-points of some characters**
   - ***Only use slicing and indexing when string contains only 1-byte characters***